kerinin/arduino-thermostat/README.markdown

     #define tModeCount 3

 setting up arrays - this uses explicit slopes, but you can add points to the beginning and end and use Catmull-Rom splines instead.
+Time is in minutes (resets each time you change modes) and temperature is in F (sorry - I'm American).
     double timeArrayPork[5] =   {0,  5,   10,  360, 540};
     double tempArrayPork[5] =   {60, 220, 228, 225, 215};
     double slopesArrayPork[5] = {0,  0,   0,   0,   0};